6 Red Flags That Disqualify a Real Estate Investment Market

 Yearly job and employment data can also be found on the US Census website.

 “Supply and demand” is one of the golden rules of economics.
 The higher the supply, the lower the demand and vice versa.
 And the lower the demand, the lower the price.
 Therefore, markets with high inventory indicate a low demand.

-Harrison Liu analyzes the supply of apartments in a market.
+Harrison Liu analyzes the supply of apartments in within real estate investment market.
 If there is an oversupply, he disqualifies the market.

 Luke Weber also analyzes the supply of real estate in a market, using the factor “months of inventory.”
 Four to six months of inventory is bad, while six or more months of inventory is even worse.